jhoooooo/chatbox/Premades/Vyledust/readme.txt

-Somehow fadeout animation (always show message option in streamlabs) is making bottom border flickering.
-It might be on my end only.
+Does not support option to hide message after x seconds because it conflicted with message rendered.
+To be specific, the fadeout animation (animate.css) somehow (sometimes) makes the bottom of the message rendered (about 1px) hidden/flickered.
+You can enable the option in css by comment back in the code at line 48 and 49.
+Might be browser specific bug idk might be my laptop only.